 - Boil water in a large saucepan or pot over high heat.
 Cook cabbage leaves for 2 to 3 minutes, drain, cool with cold water, and drain well.

 - Trim thick vein of each leaf to thin (OR cut it off).
-Place 1 leaf on a flat surface and place 1 sausage, skin removed, along the base of the leaf.
+Place 1 leaf on a flat surface and place 1 Sausage, casing removed, along the base of the leaf.
 Roll up the leaf, folding in sides, to enclose filling.
-Secure with a toothpick.
+Secure with a toothpick if required.
 Repeat with remaining leaves.

 - Heat the stock in a large & deep frying pan or pot over medium-high heat.
-Place cabbage rolls in a single layer.
+Place Cabbage Rolls in a single layer.
 Pour over Tomato, bring to the simmer.
 Reduce heat to low, cover with lid, and simmer for 30 minutes.
-Remove the lid, season with Salt & Pepper and cook 5 to 10 more minutes until the sauce is thickened.
+Remove the lid, season with Salt & Pepper and cook 10 more minutes OR until the sauce is thickened.